Big Feet Not Needed at this Minnesota Grape Stomp + Tips

 When it was done, we were shocked to find out that we came in second place in our heat.
 We didn’t medal or advance to finals, but it didn’t matter to us.
 We were just thrilled to have actually been competition.
 After our heat, we watched last year’s winner and got took a few notes for next year.
 It’s in our blood now, we have to try and get into the finals next year.
 We will be back next year at this Minnesota Grape Stomp.
 We hope to see you too.

 Here are a few tips if you’re thinking of having as much fun as we did and participating.

 - Wear something you don’t mind getting dirty.

 - Baby oil anything you think will get full of juice.
 Check with the venue.
 Most places will provide it.

 - Size doesn’t matter!
 Your main goal is to keep the grapes away from the drain and towards the stomper’s feet.

 - Have the mucker get into the barrel and keep moving the skins away from the drains, but push as much juice towards it.

 - If you are allergic to bees, you may want to bring an epinephrine pen.
 They weren’t attacking people but definitely attracted to all the juice.

-- Have a glass a wine before.
+- Have a glass of wine before.
 It makes everything more fun!